Language Translation

 Early IN-Person Voting

-Anyone who is a registered voter in Clark County may come to Voter Registration located at 501 E. Court Avenue, Jeffersonville, IN to cast their vote early.
+Anyone who is a registered voter in Clark County may come to the Voter Registration Office located at 501 E. Court Avenue #139, Jeffersonville, IN to cast their vote early.
 All voters will be required to provide an Indiana State issued ID to vote.
 Please feel free to call 812-285-6329 if you have any questions regarding voting early in person.

 Early In-Person Voting Location and Times